 Email marketing is still not dead and it’s an important way to keep in touch with your customers.
 This is why so many companies send newsletters, promote special offers via email, etc. This same channel can be used for measuring customer satisfaction with two different approaches.

-The second and far better option are surveys with the first question embedded in the email.
+The second and far better options are surveying with the first question embedded in the email.
 Whatever the respondent chooses gets counted as a response to the first question and the next question is displayed on a new tab.
 Even if the respondent abandons the survey, their first answer is still recorded.
-Here is how a survey like this can look like:

 Whether you choose targeted website surveys or email surveys, there are a few features you should look for in customer satisfaction software you want to use to research customer satisfaction.